T0ha/node-plugin-registration-profile-field/README.md

 # Question and Answer plugin for the NodeBB registration form

-A really simple plugin that adds a field to your registration page to help prevent spammers.
-Set your question and answer in the ACP.
+A really simple plugin that adds a field to your registration page to fill in some data from profile during registration

 ## Installation

-    npm install nodebb-plugin-registration-question
+    npm install nodebb-plugin-registration-profile-field